UTexas

 AET 335K.
 Virtual Reality for Video Games.

 Restricted to Arts and Entertainment Technologies majors.
 Explores design and creation of virtual reality (VR) content for games, and deploying and testing on VR hardware.
 Three lecture hours a week for one semester, with lab hours as required.
 Arts and Entertainment Technologies 335K and 339 (Topic: Virtual Reality for Games) may not both be counted.
 Offered on the letter-grade basis only.
-Prerequisite: Arts and Entertainment Technologies 334E, 334F, and 334C or 334K.
+Prerequisite: Upper-division standing; Arts and Entertainment Technologies 310 and 312.

 AET 336C.
 Video Game History and Culture.